The Project Analyst: Everything You Need to Know

 A project analyst contributes significantly to a project’s success.
 They are tasked with overseeing project development, aligning project ideas with company objectives, and providing insightful data analysis to optimize performance.

-A project analyst is usually a link in the chain between a project manager or project coordinator and external stakeholders — as such, it is often considered a junior or mid-level position within agencies.
+A project analyst is usually a link in the chain between an agency project manager or project coordinator and external stakeholders — as such, it is often considered a junior or mid-level position within agencies.

 Project Analyst vs Similar Job Titles